TEYARI-WENDO/akan-app/Readme.md

 ## Description
 The Akanifier is a web application that configures the user's birthday by retracing the day of the week they were born.The data collected then permits them to get an Akan name.

+### BEHAVIOUR DRIVEN DEVELOPMENT
+1.Displays form for entering date and gender *INPUT;'User's birthday entered
+*INPUT;User`s gender entered
+*OUTPUT;Displays user`s Akan name according to submitted date and gender.

+2.Displays an error message if date input is left blank *INPUT;""
+*OUTPUT;'Displays error message

+3.Displays an error message if gender is not chosen *INPUT;''
+*OUTPUT;"Displays an error message"

+4.Clears forms and resets message on click *INPUT;Click reset button
+*OUTPUT:Clears and resets the form

 ## The application functions in this way:
 * It gives the user a form to fill their date of birth
 * It also allows a user to fill their gender.Either male or female.